wp-plugins/limit-posts/readme.txt

 *	Specify 0 to block a post type completely.
 *	Time period can be in seconds, minutes, hours, days, weeks, months or years
 *	Make a limit last forever by specifying 9999 years

-In a future release I'll also be adding the ability to incorporate this functionality in custom forms.
+*	A shortcode can be added to your forms and pages to use this functionality

 == Installation ==